lbologna/hbp-sp6-guidebook/source/getting_started/getting_started.rst

 .. container:: bsp-inline-text

-    Use cases with this icon require a small to medium amount of high-performance computing resources.
+    Use cases with this icon require a small to medium amount of High-Performance Computing (HPC) resources.
 They can be either public, such as those available through the NSG, or provided by the user through a personal grant, such as a PRACE award.

 .. container:: bsp-container-left